andrew-edwards/fitting-size-spectra/README.md

 **code/MLEbin/** - MLEbin method for likelihood when the data are only available in binned form.

 **code/recommend/** - recommended likelihood calculations and resulting plots of data and fitted size spectrum (Figure 6).

+# Exactly reproducing results

+To ***exactly*** reproduce the results in our manuscript use release version 1.0.0 (see above).
+You need to run each R code (that generates random numbers) in a fresh R window.
+But why, when the seed is set in each .r file?

+**TO FINISH**